-The cause of Kawasaki disease is not known.
-Researchers think it may be the result of an infection.
+The cause of Kawasaki Disease is currently unknown, but researchers think it may be the result of an infection.

 - Fever of 102.0° F to 104.0° F (38.8°C to 40.0°C) that lasts for at least 5 days

 - Red rash